 Two board members visited Slangspruit Primary School to experience firsthand the difference the power of protein money has made for the children living in the impoverished township in Pietermaritzburg, South Africa.

 We had riders in 4 locations consisting of 10 teams and 42 riders.
 We were grateful to raise $14 665 which will be used to buy rice for the 2015 year for the two Children's Homes in India.

 Enough money was raised to support two projects.

-A team of 6 people from different walks of life visited the children's homes at their own expense.
-They stayed at the MV Gudem home with 200 children and experienced what life is like for a resident in the home.
+A team of 6 people from different walks of life visited the Children's Homes at their own expense.
+They stayed at the MV Gudem Home with 200 children and experienced what life is like for residents in the home.
 It was good to see that the children are happy, healthy, very studious and well behaved.
-They enjoyed eating big portions of the rice donated.
+They enjoyed eating big portions of the rice donated through CHILD.
 The director, Dr. Ebenezer, and the rest of the staff made sure that the team was well looked after.